-The combined response matrices for the eight observers judgments of path shapes and speed profiles are shown in Appendices D and E respectively.
+The combined response matrices for the eight observers' judgments of path shapes and speed profiles are shown in Appendices D and E, respectively.
 As with the other experiments, we first calculated percent correct.
-The mean (and standard deviation) percent correct during the Training phase for path shape were 97.41% (5.33%), and the mean (and standard deviation) percent correct for the speed profile training phase was 91.67% (4.33%).
-It took the observers an average of 2.13 blocks to achieve the 80% accuracy minimum during the path shape training, and an average of 3.25 blocks for the speed profile training.
-Speed profile training had also taken longer in Experiment 2 than had path shape training in Experiment 1.
+The mean percent correct during the training phase for path shape was 97.41% (SD = 5.33%), and the mean percent correct for the speed profile training phase was 91.67% (SD = 4.33%).
+It took the observers an average of 2.13 blocks to achieve the 80% accuracy minimum during the path-shape training, and an average of 3.25 blocks for the speed-profile training, which had also taken longer in Experiment 2 than had path-shape training in Experiment 1.
 Learning the speed profiles was more difficult.

-The mean (and standard deviation) percent correct during the Testing phase were 62.25% (14.16%) for the path shape judgments and 51.17% (15.46%) for the speed profile judgments.
-In the previous two experiments in which these two tasks were performed separately, performance was approximately 85.21% for path shape and 86.04% for the speed profile.
-The decrement in the performance levels could have been due to one or both of two circumstances.
-First, observers in this experiment had to remember and discriminate among twice as many forms as did observers in the previous experiment .
-Secondly, the two aspects of trajectory forms may have interacted so as to interfere with one another, especially in the context of the perspective distortions.
-Nevertheless, while performance was not as good in this experiment as in the previous experiments, these results indicate that observers were able to identify both the path shape and speed profile of an event, each separately, when the two aspects of trajectory form varied together and when the respective events were viewed in 3D perspective.
+The mean percent correct during the testing phase was 62.25% (SD = 14.16%) for the path-shape judgments, and 51.17% (SD = 15.46%) for the speed-profile judgments.
+In the previous two experiments in which these two tasks were performed separately, performance was approximately 85.21% for path shape and 86.04% for speed profile.
+The decrement in the performance levels could have been due to one or both of two circumstances: First, observers in this experiment had to remember and discriminate among twice as many forms as did observers in the previous experiment; second, the two aspects of trajectory forms may have interacted so as to interfere with one another, especially in the context of the perspective distortions.
+Nevertheless, although performance was not as good in this experiment as in the previous experiments, these results indicate that observers were able to identify both the path shape and speed profile of an event, each separately, when the two aspects of trajectory form varied together and when the respective events were viewed in 3-D perspective.

-To test for ability to discriminate between the events, we also calculated separate d' for the path shape and speed profile judgments for each event compared with the other events combined Table 7.
-All the d' for both path shape and speed profile judgments were above 1.0, except for the Harmonic speed profile (d'=.0.73), indicating that participants were able to discriminate all of the displays from the others except when shown displays with a Harmonic speed profile.
+To test for ability to discriminate between the events, we also calculated separate d' for the path shape and speedprofile judgments for each event compared with the other events combined (Table 7).
+All the d' for both path-shape and speed-profile judgments were above 1.0, except for the harmonic speed profile (d' = 0.73), indicating that participants were able to discriminate all of the displays from the others, except when shown displays with a harmonic speed profile.

-Pairwise d' were also calculated for each combination of path shape and each combination of speed profile, to see if any two particular forms were confused by participants (Table 8).
-Again, all the d' values were above 1.0, except for the comparison of the Asymmetric and Stretched speed profiles (d'=0.94).
-A 95% confidence interval indicated that this was significantly worse than for the next best pairwise comparison (the Bimodal/Harmonic d'= 1.03) (95% CI = -0.51, 0.32).
-In

-Experiments 1 and 2, the d' were lowest for this same combination of forms, although in the previous experiments observers were still discriminating between them.
+Pairwise d' were also calculated for each combination of path shape and each combination of speed profile, to see whether any two particular forms were confused by participants (Table 8).
+Again, all the d' values were above 1.0, except for the comparison of the asymmetric and stretched speed profiles (d' = 0.94).
+A 95% confidence interval indicated that this was significantly worse than for the next best pairwise comparison (the bimodal/harmonic d' =1.03) (95% Ci = -0.51, 0.32).
+In Experiments 1 and 2, the d' were lowest for this same combination of forms, although in the previous experiments observers were still discriminating between them.
 Despite this one comparison, it should be emphasized that participants were reliably discriminating between all of the path shapes and all but one of the speed profiles, when viewed entirely in depth.
 Overall, in this task, observers did exhibit perceptual constancy.